hpierce/docker-ansible-client/README.md

-# docker-ansible-server
+# docker-ansible-client

 Very basic image with:
-- ansible installed
+- packages needed to be a client
 - ansible user added
 - ansible keys added